SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 (__Under Construction__)

 This is a working application that allows display, selection and maintenance of a customer master.
 The screens are _similar_ to what you see in PDM.
 The code is modular and there are several programs that can be called from multiple places.
 SQL is used for all database IO.
-There are full screen subfiles and subfiles in a window.
+There are  "page at a time" subfiles (full screen and in a window) and a "load all" subfile in a window.
+The windows show a couple of border styles.

 ### Sample Inquiry Screens